squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 }
 ```

-If you want to switch to the default behavior of the `mkdocs` or `readthedocs`
+If you want to switch to the default behavior of the `mkdocs` and `readthedocs`
-template, both of which don't transform the query prior to submission, or
+themes, both of which don't transform the query prior to submission, or
 customize the `transform` function, you can do this by [overriding the
 `config` block][21]:

 ``` html